Skip to content

 • Third-party: For external integrations

-Each token can be revoked independently without affecting others.
+Each key can be revoked independently without affecting others.

 Revoking Tokens